 Guilt heals, and feelings of guilt are a sign of a healthy recovery.
 Guilt allows healing by allowing ownership and empowerment.
 Guilt is connected to behaviors, and behaviors can be changed.
 Shame is poison to recovery.
 In fact, shame is one of our worst enemies, and ending the stigma and shame of addiction is at the core of everything we do at Caron.

 Feeling bad is a necessary part of the human experience.
 Its unrealistic to think that we should all be happy all the time – life doesn’t work that way.
-Families at Caron Renaissance are sometimes surprised that we want patients to talk in their therapy sessions about all the pain, the hurt, and the guilt and shame.
+Families at Caron Florida are sometimes surprised that we want patients to talk in their therapy sessions about all the pain, the hurt, and the guilt and shame.
 Shouldn’t they be focused on the future?
 Shouldn’t we be helping them to find the positive?
 The answer is simple: If a person doesn’t deal with their past and their present honestly, confronting the reality of their situation, then they can’t move forward effectively.
 They must know where they are before they can plan what they want to achieve.

 Here we come to the core difference between guilt and shame.

 When someone inherently understands that their action or behavior was inappropriate or hurtful to others, that’s guilt.
 Guilt is a necessary part of the adult process of evaluating our behavior.
 Without guilt, whether due to alcohol or another type of addiction, we don’t have any reason to change those behaviors.
 Yet, it’s also important to identify what really is or isn’t our responsibility.
 Therapeutic guidance can serve to increase appropriate guilt, which positively confirms an individual’s ability to grow and adapt into healthy relationships.
 An increase in guilt, combined with an increasing responsibility for adult behaviors, causes a reduction in shame.
 Guilt induction causes shame reduction.